Tobias-Abele/3DModelsLabware/MilliwellSlides/Readme.md

 ![alt text](https://github.com/Tobias-Abele/3DModelsLabware/blob/main/MilliwellSlides/MilliWellSlides.png)
 # Milliwell slides

-These milliwell slides were designed for regular use in a wet lab and printed with
+### General use

+These milliwell slides were designed for regular use in a wet lab.
+They were printed with a filament 3D printer using standard PLA filament.
+No harm was detected when used with lipid vesicles or for cell culture (using standard cell lines).
+However, I cannot guarantee non-(cyto)toxicity using PLA filament.
+You can find the well slides most often used in our lab as stl files.
+For customization, *Slidegenerator.blend* offers the possibility to adjust slide and well parameters to your needs.
+Parameters used for our lab favorites can be found [below](#lab-favorites) under

+### Hello

+### Lab favorites

 <p align="center">
 <b>Lab Favorites</b>